 Staff can access a range of learning and development opportunities in line with the Australian Public Service Commission’s 70:20:10 model of learning.

 We provided the following components of our learning and development program for staff.

 Our Performance Management and Development scheme ‘Talking about performance’ provided regular and formal assessment of staff members’ work performance and identified learning and development needs.

 Professional skills development

 Staff undertake specialised training to ensure they are continuously building on their subject-matter expertise and able to access the latest information from industry and government.

 During this reporting period, relevant staff attended specialist training in decision writing, administrative law, conciliation and investigations, auditing skills, leadership and management, plain English, mental health and managing unreasonable complainant conduct.

 Study and professional membership assistance

-The OAIC encourages staff to undertake study to develop their knowledge and skills in relevant areas.
-Study assistance provides skilled and knowledgeable staff for current and future OAIC requirements and supports staff in meeting their learning and development needs.
+We encouraged staff to undertake study to develop their knowledge and skills in relevant areas.
+Study assistance provided skilled and knowledgeable staff for our current and future requirements and supports staff in meeting their learning and development needs.